 First, the website announced the plan – readers have questions, blogger will try to answer and help.
 Then, the website announced a duration – the readers are given three days (with a specified end date) to post any questions that they have.
 Last, the blogger sets the premise – the readers are informed that not all questions may be answered due to the influx of interactions.
 Also, the announcement details that there is a limit of one question per person only.
 The announcement gives the readers a clearer picture what to expect and when to expect it.
-It also serves like instructions to any reader who wants to participate.
+It also serves as instructions to any reader who wants to participate.
 This makes it easier not only for the blogger but for the readers as well.

 Q&A blog post could be a collation of recurring comments

 Now that we have discussed how and where to get comment gold, the format is another discussion.
-One of the most common format would be a transcript-style article.
+One of the most common formats would be a transcript-style article.
 This is great for many recurring questions.
 One pro tip, focus on recurring questions only on a single topic.
-This way, you could make a Q&A posts regularly (say, post a Q&A article once every month) but focusing on separate topics every time.
+This way, you could make Q&A posts regularly (say, post a Q&A article once every month) but focusing on separate topics every time.
 It is a good way to let your readers know when to expect Q&A posts if they prefer these kinds of content.
 Also, it would make the work easier for the blogger because readers could have endless questions that are all valid.

 In this format, we can write it like this: